 Determine Your Desired Benefit Amount:

-With a clear understanding of your income and expenses, you can now determine your desired benefit amount.
-As a general guideline, aim for Disability Insurance coverage that replaces approximately 60% of your income.
-Calculate this amount based on your after-tax earnings, ensuring that it provides sufficient coverage to meet your financial needs in the event of disability.
-By aligning your benefit amount with your income, you can help safeguard your financial stability during challenging times.
+With your income and expenses clearly in mind, you can now calculate your desired benefit amount.
+As a rule of thumb, plan for Disability Insurance coverage that will replace about 60% of your income.
+Use your after-tax earnings when calculating this amount, so that it will give you adequate coverage to take care of yourself financially if you become disabled.
+Matching your benefit amount to your income can help you protect your financial security during difficult times.

 Consider Additional Factors: